rogerboesch/playground/README.md

 # Playground

-This project allows to execute and test **PiTrex** games on Windows, macOS and Linux
+This project allows to build, execute and test **PiTrex** games on Windows, macOS and Linux.
+If you are only interested to us it without buulding at first, take a look at the public repo: https://github.com/rogerboesch/pitrex-public

 # Setup